HomeLab Environment Setup

 - Connection: Connect the R4S LAN port to the Linksys WAN port (Internet port).

-- Login Interface: Access the Linksys web interface (default 192.168.1.1), and skip the initial setup prompt.
+- Login interface: Access the Linksys web interface (default 192.168.1.1) and skip the initial setup prompts.

-- Set Bridge Mode:
+- Set bridge mode:

 - Go to